 Case Study 1:

 In the property agreement reached by Jim and Betsy, Jim agrees to pay joint credit card debt on several credit cards that total $35,000.
 In exchange, Betsy agrees to accept less in monthly alimony payments than the amount to which she is entitled under the applicable guidelines.
-The court enters a judgment for absolute divorce and approves their property agreement.
+The court enters a judgment for absolute divorce and approves their property settlement agreement.
 Then comes the bankruptcy bomb.
 Jim does not pay the joint credit card debts.
 Instead, Jim files for bankruptcy in which he lists the joint credit cards as debts to be discharged.
 When the credit card companies receive notice of Jim’s bankruptcy filing, most of the credit card companies promptly file collection lawsuits against Betsy.
 The court-approved property agreement does not provide Betsy with a defense in the collection lawsuits because the credit card companies are not bound by the agreement between Jim and Betsy that Jim would pay the joint credit card debt.
 Betsy has to pay the joint credit card debts that Jim had agreed to pay in exchange for a reduction in his monthly alimony payment obligations.

 Case Study 2: